 Talking to others

 Not all insurance plans cover mental health care, so it is important to check with your insurance carrier.
 If paying for co-pays or counseling services is a problem, search for a local or county mental health care center.
-Public mental health care services may be offered there at a low cost or no cost when you are not able to see a private health care provider.
+Public mental health care services may be offered at those places at a low cost or no cost when you are not able to see a private health care provider.
 If you are a veteran, contact a local veterans organization or veterans hospital for more information.

 If you are taking medicine for PTSD, you may be able to get the genericform, which may be less expensive than brand-name medicine.
-Some makers of prescription medicines also offer help to patients who cannot afford the medicines that they need.
+Some makers of prescription medicines also offer help to people who cannot afford the medicines that they need.

 Therapy and support groups